acdh-oeaw/drupal-wks-backend/README.md

 | `DBPSWD` | Secret | Database password - text |
 | `DRUPALHASH` | Secret | Drupal hash to identify website - text |

+# Import configuration
+Config is used to upgrade Drupal websites.
+Always run a `drush cex` on the development instance and push it, so that changes are synced with the production instance.
+Don't do changes in the production instance!
+The config-directory is outside the web-environment.

+For the basic instance, configs are not used, but the forks will use it.
+When merging the fork be aware that changes in config and custom may be overwritten (depending on the timeline).
+For the default-repo it is important, to leave the directories config and custom as they are, otherwise there may be problems when merging changes from drupal-default to the forks.